liukidar/pcx/README.md

 ```

 It will continuously check your code using flake8 and mypy and set the formatting to black.
 As the linting is expensive, creating pre-commit hooks would be nicer though.

+### Skip Github Actions

+If you want to skip github actions on a single commit (e.g. an intermediate commit or comment that does not need to be checked), you can start your commit message with `[skip ci]`.